kcsoft/virtual-keys/README.md

 ## HACS installation

+You need to install [HACS](https://hacs.xyz/) first.

+Because HACS doesn't support both `Integration` and `Plugin` in the same repository, you need to install it twice, once as an `Integration` and once as a `Plugin (Lovelace)`.

 * add "Custom repositories" to HACS, paste the URL of this repository and select "Lovelace" as category

 * go to HACS -> Frontend, Explore and Download Repositories, search for "virtual keys" and install it

 * in HACS "Custom repositories" delete the URL of this repository

-* add "Custom repositories" to HACS, paste the URL of this repository and select "Integration" as category
+* add "Custom repositories" to HACS, paste the URL of this repository and this time select "Integration" as category

 * go to HACS -> Integrations, Explore and Download Repositories, search for "virtual keys" and install it

-Add to `configuration.yaml`:
+* add to `configuration.yaml`:

 ```yaml
 virtual_keys: